Acknowledgement

 - Draughts players are hooked on opposition - they'll oppose anything.

-- To make a small fortune with abstract games, start with a big one.
+- It's easy to make a small fortune with abstract games, just start with a big one.

 - Life is fundamentally futile and great games are a tribute to precisely that.